Pondidum/Seivad/readme.markdown

 * Depends on Parameters
 * checks to see if any unsupplied parameter can be created
 * recursive? eg: A requires B which requires a C and Detc.
+* how to deal with cyclicity - A requires B which requires A

 3. Object creation of unregistered types
 ----------------------------------------